AgileWithBlueprints/eRecipeBoxSampleApp/README.md

 # Audience

-Because the process is comprehensive, the eBook’s target audience is all roles of a project team:
+Because the process is comprehensive, the eBook’s target audience includes all roles of a project team:

 - Executive Sponsors
 - Business Users